bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 But Jonathan is also a fellow MIT Bitcoin Club person.
 He was, I believe, the second president of the club and hosted the expo and currently works at Lightning Labs.
 Where is Jonathan EOM is a little bit of a meme around MIT, so we're looking for Jonathan.
-So one question I have is, I don't have any lightning channels and I'm okay.
+So one question I have is, I don't have any Lightning channels and I'm okay.
-So when do I actually want to use lightning?
+So when do I actually want to use Lightning?
-When am I going to be like, I better use lightning right now?
+When am I going to be like, I better use Lightning right now?

 Rene Pickhardt: 00:02:16